 [Regulation 63 amended in Gazette 6 Oct 1978 p.
 3636; 27 Jun 1997 p.
 3106.]

 [64.
-Repealed in Gazette 27 Jun 1997 p.
+Deleted in Gazette 27 Jun 1997 p.
 3106.]

 65. Signs etc. to be removed on vacation of premises

 Where a pharmaceutical chemist vacates premises used by him as a pharmacy, he shall, except where he believes on reasonable grounds that the premises will within 30 days of his vacating them, be occupied by another pharmaceutical chemist for use as a pharmacy, cause any sign, notice or writing on the premises that refers to the practice of pharmacy therein to be removed or erased immediately upon his ceasing to practise in those premises.